StuyPulse/team694.github.io/about/ec/index.md

 ### Director of Finance <small>{{ site.data.ec.finance.name }}</small>
 <div markdown="1" class="ec-description">
 {% if site.data.ec.finance.photo %} <img src="{{ site.data.ec.finance.photo }}" class="ec-photo" alt="Director of Finance"> {% endif %}
-It is the Director of Finance's responsibility to ensure the stability of all finance related issues, including managing the budget in conjunction with the EEC and the team's teacher-advisors and maintaining relationships with sponsors.
-The Director of Finance will contact sponsors on a regular basis and be charged with maintaining stable sponsorships.
+The Director of Finance must ensure the stability of the team’s finances, such as the budget of each department in conjunction with the EEC and Faculty Advisors.
+They must also maintain stable relationships with sponsors and contact them on a regular basis.
 </div>

 ### Director of Public Relations <small>{{ site.data.ec.pr.name }}</small>
 <div markdown="1" class="ec-description">
 {% if site.data.ec.pr.photo %} <img src="{{ site.data.ec.pr.photo }}" class="ec-photo" alt="Director of Public Relations"> {% endif %}
-The Director of Public Relations will plan for outreach events and direct all outreach initiatives (such as StuySplash and public demonstrations).
-At the same time, she is responsible for using various media to create a strong media presence of the team, using blogs, photographs, videos, and daily statuses on social media websites.
+The Director of Public Relations will plan for outreach events and direct all outreach initiatives, such as Stuy Splash and public demonstrations).
+At the same time, they are responsible for creating a strong team media presence using blogs, photographs, videos, social media, and other media.
 </div>

 ### Director of Strategy <small>{{ site.data.ec.strategy.name }}</small>
 <div markdown="1" class="ec-description">
 {% if site.data.ec.strategy.photo %} <img src="{{ site.data.ec.strategy.photo }}" class="ec-photo" alt="Director of Strategy"> {% endif %}
-The Director of Strategy (DoS) must ensure that all team members know the rules of the game and robot restrictions.
-During build season the DoS explores game-play strategies and suggests features that should be built or programmed.
-It is the responsibility of the DoS to assemble a team of scouts to collect detailed information on the other teams during a competition.
-The Director of Strategy is also responsible for organizing driver tryouts, disseminating information on past games and simulator programs to prospective drivers and robot operators prior to tryouts.
+The Director of Strategy is to ensure all team members know game rules and robot restrictions.
+During the build season, they can suggest features for the robot that will allow for possible gameplay strategies.
+In addition, they should assemble and educate a group of scouts that will gather information on other teams during the competition.
+During competition,they are responsible for creating and communicating with the drive teams of our alliance strategies for each match.
+They should make a list of the top 24 teams for alliance selections.
+This Director shall also be responsible for the selection and practise of the driver, operator, and human player.
+The drive team will be selected through tryouts organised by the Director, and conflicting responsibilities as well as other factors will be taken into account for the final selection.
+The drive team must be approved by the majority of the EC and the Faculty Advisors.
 </div>

 ### Assistant Director of Strategy <small>{{ site.data.ec.ados.name }}</small>
 <div markdown="1" class="ec-description">
 {% if site.data.ec.ados.photo %} <img src="{{ site.data.ec.ados.photo }}" class="ec-photo" alt="Assistant Director of Strategy"> {% endif %}
-The Assistant Director of Strategy (aDoS) must be familiar with all aspects of the Strategy team and be prepared to perform any DoS duty if needed.
-This may include organizing scouting sheets, participating in alliance selection meetings and discussing match strategies with our alliance partners.
+The Assistant Director of Strategy is to be familiar with all aspects of strategy and be ready to assume the jobs of Director of Strategy if necessary.
 </div>

 ### Director of Design <small>{{ site.data.ec.design.name }}</small>
 <div markdown="1" class="ec-description">
 {% if site.data.ec.design.photo %} <img src="{{ site.data.ec.design.photo }}" class="ec-photo" alt="Director of Design"> {% endif %}
-The Director of Design's job is two-fold: he is to be familiar with the design of the robot and help lead the team in the design of the robot by organizing the design process, and he is responsible for the upkeep of the CAD model of the robot and all elements thereof with the aid of a CAD team.
-This CAD team is to be instructed in the use of CAD programs and led by the DoD.
+The Director of Design is responsible for the upkeep of the CAD model of the robot and all elements thereof with the aid of a CAD team.
+This CAD team is to be instructed in the use of CAD programs and led by the Director of Design.
 </div>

 ### Primary Machinist <small>{{ site.data.ec.machinist.name }}</small>
 <div markdown="1" class="ec-description">
 {% if site.data.ec.machinist.photo %} <img src="{{ site.data.ec.machinist.photo }}" class="ec-photo" alt="Primary Machinist"> {% endif %}
-The job of the Primary Machinist is to maintain the milling machine and mill parts as requested by fellow team members.
+The Primary Machinist is responsible for the maintaining the mill, lathe, and their parts.
+They must also make sure that there will be at least two members of the team that will be able to use the mill in the upcoming year, including the Primary Machinist.
+If there are fewer than two such members, the Primary Machinist is responsible for training new members.
 </div>

 ### Director of Field Construction <small>{{ site.data.ec.field.name }}</small>
 <div markdown="1" class="ec-description">
 {% if site.data.ec.field.photo %} <img src="{{ site.data.ec.field.photo }}" class="ec-photo" alt="Director of Field Construction"> {% endif %}
-It is the job of the Director of Field Construction to construct the field of the released game to acceptable accuracy.
-He will also be responsible for all other fields, including, but not limited to, FLL, FRC, and FTC fields.
-He is responsible for the upkeep of the shipping/robot crates and building the new robot cart.
+Is it the job of the Director of Field Construction to construct the field of the released game with acceptable accuracy.
+For each function that the robot has to perform, it is this person’s responsibility to ensure that at least one set of the field elements involved in that task is procured and produced.
+However, they will also be responsible for all other fields, including FLL, FTC, and FRC fields.
+They are responsible for the upkeep of the shipping/robot crates and building new robot carts.
 </div>

 ### Director of Animation <small>{{ site.data.ec.animation.name }}</small>
 <div markdown="1" class="ec-description">
 {% if site.data.ec.animation.photo %} <img src="{{ site.data.ec.animation.photo }}" class="ec-photo" alt="Director of Animation"> {% endif %}
-The Director of Animation is responsible for coordinating the team's animation efforts, including, but not limited to, participation in the annual FIRST animation competition and off-season competitions, and creating promotional animations.
+The Director of Animation is responsible for coordinating the team’s animation efforts, including participation in FIRST’s animation competitions and off­season competitions as well as creating promotional animations.
+This person should maintain an active animation department, recruiting and training participants.
 </div>